EirikRogno/kotlin-intro/slides.md

 The language is fully compatible with the jvm.
 You can call java code from kotlin and kotlin code from java no problem.

+It also has a lot of support in the java API space now, for instance spring boot has all the code examples in its documentation in both java and kotlin

 It is null safe (which I will talk more about later)

 It has a less verbose syntax than java, and skips a lot of the boilerplate code